Hypercubed/cv/JaysonHarshbarger-CV.md

 ### Technical Scientist / Web Visualization Development
 - Designed and developed various web sites and web applications in support of a large international consortium research project including the consortium website [](http://fantom.gsc.riken.jp).
 - Developed web applications for retrieval and visualization of large genomic datasets using node.js, d3js and angularjs [](http://fantom.gsc.riken.jp/5/tet/).
-- Performed bioinformatic analysis of deepCAGE sequencing on RNA isolated from human and mouse samples.
+- Performed bioinformatic analysis of CAGE sequencing on RNA isolated from human and mouse samples.
 - Contributed to the code base of a powerful web based scientific collaborations, data integration, and omics visualization tool.
 - Contributed to and co-authored several publications.